CircuitSoul/c4mund0n60/README.md

 - [ ] Reasearch a way for smaller execution time of amass
 - [ ] Implement support a config files for the known tools used in c4mund0n60. e.g. `amass subcommand -config config.yaml`.
 This *config.yaml* can be found in ./configuration/tools/ folder.
 - [ ] Create a mecanism that identify and ignore (don't do any enumeration) of IP's , Netblocks and CIDR from CloudFlare, Akamai, CDN's , etc.
+- [ ] Add tutorial *How to change default password of Opensearch instance*
+- [ ] Add tutorial *How to install firewalld and filter all inbound traffic in elasticsearch ports*